 3. The Old House

-You also decided to camp at the Thebe River Lodge, Toro Safari Lodge, Chobe Safari Lodge or Kubu Lodge.
+There are also a couple of campsites in Kasane like the Thebe River Lodge, Toro Safari Lodge, Chobe Safari Lodge or Kubu Lodge.

 Morning drive in Chobe National Park